Having trouble connecting to UA’s network?

 For visitors: How to connect to Roo-Guest

 Note: In some cases WPA2-Enterprise and/or AES may not be an option.
 Selecting WPA or WPA2 for Security Type and TKIP for Encryption type should work as long as the device is able to perform PEAP Authentication.
-Call the University's Support Desk for assistance: 330-972-6888.
+Call the University's Help Desk for assistance: 330-972-6888.

 First, check the make sure you are using the proper network (see box above).